-The Company competes with other suppliers of cold remedy, nutrition and weight management products.
-These suppliers range widely in size.
+The Company competes with other suppliers of cold remedy products and health and wellness $\ \ products.$ These suppliers range widely in size.
 Some of the Company's competitors have significantly greater financial, technical or marketing resources than the Company.
 Management believes that its Cold-Eeze(R) product, which has been clinically proven in two double-blind studies to reduce the severity and duration of the common cold symptoms, offers a significant advantage over many of its competitors in the over-the-counter cold remedy market.
-Bodymate(TM) at this time, has the same competition challenges to gain acceptance by the consumer.
+Management further believes that Darius' direct marketing distribution methods offer a significant advantage over many of its competitors.
 The Company believes that its ability to compete depends on a number of factors, including price, product quality, availability and reliability, credit terms, name recognition, delivery time and post-sale service and support.

-The main competition in the sun-care and skin-care industry comes primarily from names such as Australian Gold(R), $California\ Tan(R)$ , $Panama\ Jack(TM)$ , Hawaiian Tropic(R), Banana Boat(R) and Coppertone(R).
+The main competition in the sun-care and skincare industry comes primarily from names such as Australian Gold(R), California Tan(R), Panama Jack(TM), Hawaiian Tropic(R), Banana Boat(R) and Coppertone(R).
 Each takes a somewhat different position in how they promote their products.
-Caribbean Pacific Natural Products' range of products are distinguishable from the competition due to their all-natural and eco-friendly characteristic.
+Caribbean Pacific Natural Products' $\,$ range of products are distinguishable from the competition due to their all-natural and eco-friendly characteristic.